Tornadoes strike Texas, Oklahoma; more storms in forecast | Science-Environment

 - United States

-There were no reports of serious injuries following the Wednesday night tornadoes, but the system was causing flooding in parts of Oklahoma and Arkansas and more stormy weather was expected Thursday.
+There were no reports of serious injuries following the Wednesday night tornadoes, but the system caused flooding in parts of Oklahoma and Arkansas, and more stormy weather took place Thursday.

+Significant damage was reported in the Oklahoma city of Seminole, about 60 miles (97 kilometres) southeast of Oklahoma City, where Gov. Kevin Stitt said damage assessments were underway after he toured the area Thursday.

+''(We're) getting all the resources and supplies that the city wants and needs,'' including generators, Stitt said. ''Thank the Lord that nobody was hurt'' and no deaths have been reported.

 Video footage from Oklahoma TV station KOCO showed a tornado hit a marijuana farm in the nearby town of Maud.